justinomalley/VRAGE-2022/README.md

 At this time, only Windows OpenVR is supported.
 I'm currently working on adding support for Quest as well, but will probably not be supporting any other platforms without good reason.

+## Some additional context

+This project was originally displayed in an art gallery setting, where most people were trying VR for the first time.
+Some of the design decisions reflect that.
+For instance, the tutorial is very hand-holdy, and the teleportation system restricts you to only being able to teleport to predetermined points.
+This allows us to position the user in reasonable positions within the galleries, but to someone more experienced with VR, it may come off as a bit restrictive.

+When this was displayed in art gallery settings, the app would run for 5 - 15 minutes (depending on the build), and then display a pop-up instructing the user to return their headset to the attendant at the installation.
+This allowed us to keep the line moving when there were lines of people waiting to try the app.
+In this version, that functionality has been deactivated.

 ## Known Issues

 - Currently, the app should be usable on most VR devices with a trigger and a thumbstick, but the controllers will always render as Quest 2 controllers.
 At some point soon, I'll model some basic stand-in controller models to use instead, but the Quest 2 is what I've been using for development, so I went with that for the time being.